 The Sydney Festival – the last days

 Richard Hawley (from last year unfortunately)

 The Sydney Festival ends at the end of the Australia Day Long Weekend.
 There will be tears, there will be sorrow but you can’t party forever(?)
 Just a hunch but my guess is attendance is tracking down a little on last year, so do your bit for the City of Sydney and go see something.

 Things to do over the School Holidays

 Apologies to any school teachers reading this, but education is very important right?
 So let’s have more of it.
 How about optional free schooling over the school holidays?

 When the tickets go on sale for the Open Air Cinema they go fast.
 This is one of the best things you can do in Sydney and consequently it is extremely popular.
 Pick out the movies you want to see and get those tickets before they are all sold.
 Good luck and savour the experience.

 Chinese New Year

-We get two new year’s celebrations to enjoy this month with Chinese New Year celebrations commencing on the 13th February.
-This which makes me wish that every country had it’s own calendar.
-That way we could celebrate new year all year long.
+We get two new year’s celebrations to enjoy with Chinese New Year celebrations commencing on the 8th February.
+This which makes me wish that every country had its own calendar.
+That way we could celebrate new year all year-long.